IBM/MAX-Image-Segmenter-Web-App/README.md

 See the [Docker docs](https://docs.docker.com/) for more information about removing images and containers that you've accumulated.

-#### Troubleshooting

-If you receive errors about ports being in use, check to make sure nothing else is already using ports `5000` or `3000` which are needed by this app.
-To make sure the containers aren't already running, use the command `docker ps` to list all running containers.

 # Alternate Install Methods

 ### Build/Run MAX Model + Web App in One Step with Docker-Compose